 All of those can be useful developer activities, but they are not the same as runtime verification.

-So I started pushing the framework toward a simple rule: do not silently answer a different question.
+So I started pushing the framework toward a simple rule: do not silently verify by skipping necessary steps.

 If the requested proof requires a real dependency and the dependency is missing, say that.
 If the proof requires a multi process topology and the local harness only launched one process, say that.
 If the path is feature flag gated and no witness can prove the flag was live, say that.